To: Cabinet Officers, Committee Chairpersons, Club Presidents and Secretaries, All Lions Lionesses and LEOs

 Find complete information in the Newsletter:

-- Fliers and forms for State Meeting, Club Excellence Award, etc.
+- Fliers and forms for awards and recognition

-- Info. and registration forms for meetings and trainings
+- Info. and registration forms for various Conventions

 - Monthly Membership & Activities Report (prev. month)

 District 14-E will participate in Special Olympics based at Seven Springs Mountain Resort, January 28-30.
 Fellow members, family and friends, if you can spare some time, please lend a helping hand for this event.
 CALL TO ACTION: We will again provide scarves to Olympic participants.
 Knitted, crocheted, fleece scarves are all needed, approximately 60 inches long by 9 inches wide.
 A day will be scheduled in January to meet and make scarves.

 Our district is working with a local media management company to help us promote our local Lions Clubs and our activities.
 The end result will be 2 promotional videos featuring our Lions and talking about Lions in our district, Westmoreland County.
 In addition, they will be producing additional testimonial videos approximately monthly.
 The purpose is to establish a presence on social media that shows people who we are and what we do.
 There are lot of misconceptions out there about Lions and we want to change that.